MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/clusterawareupdating/Add-CauClusterRole.md

 # Add-CauClusterRole

 ## SYNOPSIS
-Adds the CAU clustered role that provides the self-updating functionality to the specified cluster.
+Adds the Cluster Aware Updating (CAU) clustered role that provides the self-updating functionality to the specified cluster.

 ## SYNTAX